Albert Gleizes Biography | Oil Painting Reproductions

 Albert Gleizes never stopped to call himself a Cubist and a Cubist he remained.
 In many ways, his theories were close to those of Mondrian.
 His works from the late 1920s through the 1940s looked like nothing else that was being done, and they were seldom found in the art world because Gleizes removed himself from extensive participation in the Parisian art scene.

 Before World War II, the American art connoisseur Peggy Guggenheim bought a lot of the new art in Paris including works by Albert Gleizes, which today forms part of the Peggy Guggenheim Collection.
 During World War II, Gleizes and his wife remained in France under the German occupation.
-In 2010, Le Chemin Paysage a Meudon, sold for $2,700,000 at Christie's, London.
+In 2010, Le Chemin Paysage a Meudon sold for $2,700,000 at auction in London.